gdomenech98/codechallenge-be/STEPS.md

 - dev and prod share ports, could change it to have different ports in prod and dev.
 - Add regex to jest config to avoid jest from executing tests at /dist
 - Operations in accounts/transacitons should be atomic, and reverse if any of the operation steps fails.
-- Repositories should handle errors from database and transform it into domain errors